Zierman/dntp/README.md

 # dntp

 Downright Neighborly Transfer Protocol

-Course project, to develop a a protocol over UDP to make it reliable.
+Course project, to develop a a protocol over UDP to provide reliability.

 # Running notes
 created using java sdk 1.8.0_152

 ## From Command Line
 ### To test running as a package use the helloworld
 1. go to /src in terminal